A topic from the subject of Inorganic Chemistry in Chemistry.

 - It is used as an oxidizing agent in various industrial processes, including metal finishing, leather tanning, and photography.

-- Potassium dichromate is also used as a water treatment chemical to remove organic impurities and reduce bacterial growth.
+- Potassium dichromate is also used (historically, and with decreasing frequency due to toxicity concerns) as a water treatment chemical to remove organic impurities and reduce bacterial growth.

-- This experiment demonstrates the industrial-scale preparation of potassium dichromate through a simple precipitation reaction and highlights its significance in various industries and environmental applications.
+- This experiment demonstrates the industrial-scale preparation of potassium dichromate through a simple precipitation reaction and highlights its significance in various industries and environmental applications (though its use is now more regulated due to its toxicity).